saiabhishekgv/LeetCode_Database/626-Exchange Seats.md

   | 4  | Green   | 3  | Emerson |
   | 5  | Jeames  |    |         |

-Note:The first two columns are from s1 and the last two are from s2.
+Note: The first two columns are from s1 and the last two are from s2.

 At last, we can output s1.id and s2.student.
 However, the s2.student is NULL for seat id '5' but s1.student is right.
 Thus, we we can use function COALESCE() to generate the correct output for the last record.